-Mobile devices have taken over the world in the last decade, and the number of users accessing the internet using mobile devices has already overtaken PC users.
+Mobile devices have taken over the world in the last decade; with the number of users accessing internet having surpassed PC users long ago.

 First on the list is the tech-giant Google’s mobile ad network AdMob.
 Google is the predominant market leader of the online advertising space with its AdSense advertising platform and the situation on the mobile front is not too different.